-POLICY REVIEWED BY TRACEY DAVEY OPERATIONS MANAGER MAY 2022 POLICY REVIEWED MAY 2022 NEXT REVIEW DATE MAY 2023
+POLICY REVIEWED BY TRACEY DAVEY OPERATIONS MANAGER MAY 2023 POLICY REVIEWED MAY 2023 NEXT REVIEW DATE MAY 2024 VERSION V11.05.23 MODIFICATIONS policy maintenance - no major changes to policy hyperlinks checked and repaired as required continuous improvement/reflection section added Childcare Centre Desktop Related resources section added link to Western Australian Education and Care Services National Regulations added in 'Sources' POLICY REVIEWED PREVIOUS MODIFICATIONS NEXT REVIEW DATE MAY 2022 policy maintenance - no major changes to policy hyperlinks checked and repaired as required MAY 2023 OCTOBER 2021 Policy reviewed and included suggested guidelines from ACECQA Nutrition, Food and Beverages, Dietary Requirements Policy Guidelines (August 2021) Additional sections added for AP, Management, NS and Educator and food handlers MAY 2022 MAY 2021 minor editing inclusion of cultural or religious dietary practices sources checked for currency MAY 2022 minor additions- discretionary foods, online shopping addition of health professional's information to ensure best practice sources checked for currency MAY 2021 Food hygiene section added, comprising of: - Buying and transporting food - Storing food - Preparing and serving food - Cleaning - Personal hygiene for food handlers Heading added to existing information - 'All staff handling food will:' New section added: Cooking with Children.
+MAY 2020

-MODIFICATIONS policy maintenance - no major changes to policy hyperlinks checked and repaired as required POLICY REVIEWED PREVIOUS MODIFICATIONS NEXT REVIEW DATE OCTOBER 2021 Policy reviewed and included suggested guidelines from ACECQA Nutrition, Food and Beverages, Dietary Requirements Policy Guidelines (August 2021) Additional sections added for AP, Management, NS and Educator and food handlers MAY 2022 MAY 2021 minor editing inclusion of cultural or religious dietary practices sources checked for currency MAY 2022 MAY 2020 minor additions- discretionary foods, online shopping addition of health professional's information to ensure best practice sources checked for currency MAY 2021 MAY 2019 Food hygiene section added, comprising of: - Buying and transporting food - Storing food - Preparing and serving food - Cleaning - Personal hygiene for food handlers Heading added to existing information - 'All staff handling food will:' New section added: Cooking with Children.
-Additional information inserted into existing points (highlighted) New source added MAY 2020 MAY 2018 Minor grammatical changes made to content.
+Additional information inserted into existing points (highlighted) New source added MAY 2018 Minor grammatical changes made to content.
 (Not critical to its delivery) MAY 2019 MAY 2017 Further research has been conducted, updating the rationale and terminology throughout the policy.
-Have incorporated embedding healthy eating and physical activity in the daily program MAY 2018 OCTOBER 2017 Updated references to comply with the revised National Quality Standard MAY 2018 FEBRUARY 2018 Terminology update in opening statement
+Have incorporated embedding healthy eating and physical activity in the daily program MAY 2018 OCTOBER 2017/ Updated references to comply with the revised National Quality Standard MAY 2018 FEBRUARY 2018 Terminology update in opening statement